kanboard/documentation/content/en/v1/user/markdown_syntax.md

 Unordered Lists
 ---------------

-Unordered list can use asterisks, minuses or pluses.
+Unordered lists can use asterisks, minuses, or pluses.

 ```markdown
 - Item 1